Trip Facts

 Meals: Breakfast, Lunch, and Dinner

-After breakfast, depart from Chele and make your way toward Syanbochen.
-Today’s trek is more demanding, as you cross two high mountain passes: Taklam La at 3,624 m and Darjori La at 3,735 m.
-Along the route, you’ll be treated to spectacular mountain panoramas, a vibrant copper-red canyon, and intriguing caves that provide interesting stops during the climb.
+After breakfast, depart from Chele and begin your trek toward Syanbochen.
+Today’s journey is more demanding as you cross two high mountain passes: Taklam La (3,624 m) and Darjori La (3,735 m).
+Along the way, enjoy spectacular mountain panoramas, a striking copper-red canyon, and fascinating caves that make memorable stops during the climb.

-After descending from the passes, follow a gentle path along a ridge marked by chortens, then continue downhill to reach the charming village of Samar.
+After descending from the passes, follow a gentle trail along a ridge lined with chortens before continuing downhill to the charming village of Samar.

 Day 07: Trek to Charang via Ghami